CesiumGS/cesium-materials-pack/README.md

     </ul>
 </ul>

 For more on how to use Cesium materials, see [code for the example](Example/index.html) and the [Fabric tutorial](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
+To run the example locally, run a server from the root directory and browse to <code>localhost:port/Example</code>.

 **Build**